androfrost/androfrost/README.md

 3. File Processor (Java) - This project processes text and CSV files for use in other program.
 4. Resort-Band (C#) - This project imitates the backend of the Disney MagicBand system.
 5. TournamentUI (Angular) - This project sets up tournaments match opponents and run through rounds based on records.
-6. Event Management - This project allows companies and individuals make events.
+6. Event Management - This project allows companies and individuals make events.<br>
    a.
-Event.UI
+Event.UI<br>
    b.
 EventAPI

 There are more of my interrelated projects to be added in the near future.
 I like to make generic setups to work in many different areas.